latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The homeless and very low income are the focus of the Broward Partnership.
-The non-profit works to both assist with their immediate needs, and then re-house them once the situation is stable.
-Programs are available across the county and are offered directly by the agency or its partners.
+The non-profit works to help with the immediate needs of the un-housed, and then re-house them once the situation is stable.
+Programs are available across Broward County and are offered directly by the agency or its partners.
+Find details below on how to get help from Broward Partnership.

 Clients can benefit from the services at the Central Homeless Assistance Center, which is run by the Broward Partnership.
 Among the resources available include shelter and short term housing, basic medical care, and free meals.
 Case managers from the partnership can also refer qualified clients to employment services as well as Rapid Re-Housing, which can includes emergency funds for security deposits or first months rent payments, among other resources.

-The Central Homeless Assistance Center is located in Fort Lauderdale, and it can help hundreds of residents every month, including children, single moms, veterans, and people with a mental illness.
-Not only do clients get a place to stay and a meal, but they can partner with staff on acquiring stable housing and receiving attention for any other basic needs they have, such as food or medical assistance.
+• The Central Homeless Assistance Center is located in Fort Lauderdale at 920 NW 7th Ave, Fort Lauderdale, FL 33311.
+It can help hundreds of residents every month, including children, single moms, veterans, and people with a mental illness.
+Not only do clients get a place to stay and a meal, but they can partner with staff on acquiring stable housing or learn how to to a grant for homeless people.
+The Center will also help people with receiving attention for any other basic needs they have, such as food or medical assistance.

 Family or Case Management Services will help individuals and families transition from homelessness into short term, stable or long term, permanent housing.
-The Broward Partnership offers solutions for a wide variety of challenges, include lack of employment, coordinating affordable child care, and the non-profit also advocates on behalf of clients.
-When staff from the partnership think the individual is self-sufficient, then there is guidance in applying for financial aid for housing and rental costs.
+The Broward Partnership offers solutions for a wide variety of challenges, include lack of employment, and coordinating affordable child care.
+When staff from the partnership think the individual is self-sufficient, then there is guidance in applying for financial help for housing and local Broward County places that help with rental costs.

 Life Skills Training, including Job Programs and Computer Workshops all have the objective of helping individuals with finding secure and stable employment at decent wages.
 The job will ideally allow the person to pay for basic needs such as utility bill, rent, food and clothing, among other expenses.